Ahmet Vefik Alp: Early life and education

-Alp was born in 1948 in Kadıköy, İstanbul.
-He was a graduate of Saint Joseph High School.
+Alp was born on 31 May 1948 in Kadıköy, Istanbul.
+He was a graduate of Lycée Saint-Joseph.

 He obtained the degrees of architect and diplome architect in 1971 and 1973 from Istanbul Technical University with high honors.
 He was appointed as assistant professor of architecture in 1973.

-In 1979, Alp received his masters and doctorate degrees from the School of Architecture at Rice University.
-His doctoral dissertation was entitled Aesthetic Response to Geometry in Architecture' focuses into the domain of aesthetics and architectural / environmental psychology.
+In 1979, Alp received his master's degree and doctorate degrees from the School of Architecture at Rice University.
+His doctoral dissertation was entitled Aesthetic Response to Geometry in Architecture and focused to the domain of aesthetics and architectural / environmental psychology.

 Academia

 In 1982, Alp was invited to the College of Environmental Design at King Fahd University, Riyadh, Saudi Arabia, where he taught for seven years.
 During that period, he designed the Turkish embassy and staff housing complex in the Riyadh diplomatic quarter and supervised its construction.

-In 1985, Alp was appointed associate professor and in 1986 professor of the International Academy of Architecture, and in 1989 he became the founding president of their regional centre in İstanbul.
+In 1985, Alp was appointed associate professor and in 1986 professor of the International Academy of Architecture, and in 1989 he became the founding president of their regional centre in Istanbul.

 In 1996, Alp was appointed professor and chairman of the School of Architecture, Gebze Technical University, Istanbul.